NSO-developer/nso-gitbook/administration/installation-and-deployment/containerized-nso.md

 To upgrade to a new minor or major version, for example, from 6.1 to 6.2, follow the steps below:

-1. Change the image version in the Compose file to the new version, i.e., 6.2.
+1. Change the image version in the Compose file to the new version, here 6.2.
-2. Run the `docker compose up --profile build -d` command to start up the Build container with the new image.
+2. Run the `docker compose up --profile build -d` command to start the Build container with the new image.
 3. Compile the packages using the Build container.

     ```bash